 In addition to 24-hour response, the department serves the University community through:

 The police department has both sworn police officers and non-sworn public safety officers, who serve as dispatchers.
 Police officers respond to criminal, security, fire and EMS emergencies.
 All Point Park University police officers are sworn and certified under the Municipal Police Officers' Training Academy (ACT120).
 All have Pennsylvania certification in CPR, AED, and first aid, with some officers certified at higher levels of medical training.

-Professionals guard all residence building entrances 24 hours a day, 7 days a week.
-Officers patrol University-owned buildings in well-marked vehicles, on foot and on bicycles, maintaining high visibility throughout the area.
+Professionals guard residence building entrances 7 days a week.
+Police Officers patrol University-owned buildings in well-marked vehicles, on foot and on bicycles, maintaining high visibility throughout the area.

 Our officers are friendly, familiar faces on the Point Park campus, getting to know students, faculty and staff.
 They are ready to assist in all types of situations.